(Last Update: 03/23/2024)

 Medical interventions offer significant relief, with options ranging from CPAP therapy to alternative treatments like oral appliances and surgery.

-Understanding these options can guide sufferers toward making informed decisions that enhance their sleep quality and life.
+Understanding these options can guide sufferers toward making informed decisions that enhance their sleep efficiency and life.

 CPAP Therapy: Adapting for Tinnitus Sufferers